tangfqj/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a student studying computer science in the school of computer science at Fudan University.
-I have a broad interest in training machine to **see** and **think** like human beings, with a primary focus on image and video synthesis.
+I have a broad interest in machine learning and computer vision, with a primary focus on image and video synthesis.
 {style="text-align: justify;"}